Maya and Yehuda Devir: One of Those Days

-The images are in the style of American superhero comics, or even pinups, with Yehuda portrayed as tall and muscular, and Maya as cute and shapely.
+The panels are in the style of American superhero comics or pinups, with Yehuda portrayed as tall and muscular, and Maya as cute and shapely.
 Yehuda has been criticized for representing himself and his wife with idealized bodies; he says that is the fun of being the artist, he gets to depict things how he perceives them.
 Maya says that she definitely sees him as a superhero, and if he sees her as someone like Jessica Rabbit, she doesn't have a problem with that.

-Yehuda Devir is the main artist for the comics panels, with Maya, who is also a visual artist, is the art director, helps with concept, composition, and color choices, then serves as reviewer.
+Yehuda is the main artist for the comics panels, while Maya, who is also a visual artist, is the art director, helps with concept, composition, and color choices, then serves as reviewer.
 They say the long hours working together on the series makes them stronger as a team.

-The cartoons are reshared globally, and the Devirs claim fans all around the world, in "basically every country".
-In fact, they believe that they get more admiration and recognition outside Israel than in it.
+The cartoons have been reshared globally, and the Devirs say that they have fans in "basically every country" and that they receive more admiration and recognition outside Israel than within.
 They have gotten negative feedback from international viewers who were surprised to find out that they are Israeli and have served in the army.
-However they say that they get support from a huge fan base in the Arab world to whom the Israeli part is less important than that the cartoon is about a couple in love.
+However, the Devirs say that they get support from a huge fan base in the Arab world to whom the Israeli part is less important than that the cartoon is about a couple in love.
 The Devirs say they avoid drawing about politics and religion because, even though they are proud of being Israelis, that is not relevant to the content they create, which is about their relationship.

-Their children, daughter Ariel and son Ethan, often appear in the cartoons, and each have their own Instagram accounts with followers; Ariel had almost half a million followers in 2021.
-Maya and Yehuda Devir had 9 million followers on social media, including 5.5 million for their main Instagram account, making them the Israelis with the second most followers in the world, after actress Gal Gadot.
+Their children, daughter Ariel and son Ethan, often appear in the cartoons, and each have their own Instagram accounts with followers; Ariel had almost half a million followers as of 2021.
+Maya and Yehuda Devir had 9 million followers on social media, including 5.5 million for their main Instagram account, making them the Israelis with the second-most followers in the world, after actress Gal Gadot, and ahead of Prime Minister Benjamin Netanyahu.